 - Face-to-face programs: A computer is required during class.

 - Online: The online version of this program is conducted in the WebEx Training Center.
 Special software is not required.
 You only need a standard web browser and telephone or VoIP capability to participate.
-In addition, it is strongly recommended to use a desktop or laptop computer as using a tablet or phone severely limits your ability to fully and actively participate in the program.
-Active participation includes, but is not limited to, participating in virtual classroom activities, discussions, breakout sessions, and intersession work.
+In addition, it is strongly recommended to use a desktop or laptop computer as using a tablet or mobile device severely limits your ability to fully and actively participate in the program.
+Active participation is a completion requirement of ATD and includes, but is not limited to, participating in virtual classroom activities, discussions, breakout sessions, and intersession work.

 This program is for learning professionals who want to create and deliver microlearning programs that learners engage with and share with others.
 If you want to develop a microlearning program or determine how this new approach to learning can have a positive influence on your organization’s learning strategy, this program is for you.

 ATD education programs are designed primarily for learning professionals—trainers, instructional designers, and organization development practitioners—but also greatly benefit anyone within an organization who is responsible for developing others, from managers to human resources specialists.

 After this program, you will be able to:

 - Apply MILE, a microlearning design model, to design and develop a microlearning program.

 - Use the three Cs (curate, create, and crowdsource) to gather the best microlearning resources.

 - Ensure that learners are aware of your program and visit or revisit it in a moment of need.